- Fax number

 - I would like to change my beneficiaries.
 How do I go about it?

-- Please e-mail your request to the Pensions Services at firstname.lastname@example.org.
-They will send you the appropriate forms.
-You can also take advantage of our drop-in times on Tuesday mornings or Thursday afternoons.
+- Please email your request to firstname.lastname@example.org.
+Pension Services will send you the appropriate forms.
+You can also take advantage of their drop-in times on Tuesday mornings and Thursday afternoons.

 - How is the value of a job determined?

 - The job content is thoroughly reviewewd, and graded against a job evaluation plan with factors and sub-factors.
 Each factor and sub-factor is assigned a value.
 The final grade is based on the total value of each factor.

 - Additional tasks have been added to my profile.
 Will my grade change?

 - It depends on the complexity of these additional tasks, how significant they are in relation to the other job duties and responsibilities.